MYTHS ABOUT MINIMALISM: WHAT YOU NEED TO KNOW INSTEAD

 Creating space, defining what’s important and honouring that daily is, to me, what Minimalist living is about.
 It’s far from the micro-managed Minimalism that the label tends to evoke!

 This is also what I try to write about on this site.
 I encourage you to explore a more Minimalist lifestyle and adapt it to suit your life as it is now.
+Find your own version of Minimalism.
 Let yourself be gentle, compassionate, mindful and heart-centred in your approach to Minimalism and you’ll feel the benefits so much more!

 BREAKING DOWN THE MYTHS OF MINIMALISM